Sales Interview Questions

 Are they a match for your company?

 Some questions to ask in a sales interview will revolve around the applicant’s personality.
-This is where you gauge whether or not this individual seems like a fit for your particular group.
+This is where you gauge whether or not this individual seems like a fit for in your company’s culture.
 Are they constantly on edge whereas you tend to hire relaxed personalities?
 More importantly, do they embody the identity of your company?
 Share your cultural values with the applicant, then ask, “How would you adopt these principles and make them your own?”

-Consider the values your business holds, and what you expect of all your employees.
+Consider the values your business holds, your company vision and what you expect of all your employees.
 This individual will be the face of your company for potential customers; are you comfortable with people associating your brand with this person?

 What are their goals?

 People create their goals, either consciously or subconsciously, based on their ranking of the six human needs.
-The best employee you can find will be the one who sees working for you as a step toward achieving their own goals, whatever they may be.
+The best employee you can find is the one who sees working for you as a step toward achieving their own goals, whatever they may be.

 For example, if you sell medical devices and your applicant is driven by a desire to help people, their goals may well dovetail with yours.
-“Where do you see yourself in a year?” is a way to open this conversation.
+Asking a potential sales manager interview questions such as “Where do you see yourself in a year?” is a way to open this conversation.
 If your applicant wants to take off after a year and explore the wild, they probably aren’t someone you can count on to stick around for the long term.
 “What makes you feel fulfilled?” will help you discern exactly what values this individual holds.
 You’re looking for employees who will stay with you through thick and thin – people who will commit to representing your brand.

 Do they think big?